RubnSanchz/salesforce-utils/README.md

 # salesforce-utils
-Utilities for different Salesforce projects
+A collection of utility tools for various Salesforce projects.

-Developed on free time and may or may not be used in final private projects
+Developed during personal time and may or may not be integrated into final private projects.

-> [!TIP]
-> Open repository, new classes and components will be added on future
+[!TIP] This is an open repository, continuously improved and updated with new classes and components.